MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/search-module/matchcode-enumeration.md

 ---
 title: "MatchCode Enumeration | Microsoft Docs"
-description: Describes MatchCode enumeration, which defines the geocoding level of the geocoder's location match, and provides a list of details. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the Search modules MatchCode enumerators, which defines the geocoding level of the geocoder's location match and provides a description for each enumerator. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""